sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 Now we have a build, it just needs some configuration....

-* Make sure that 'Pipeline' is selected on the left part of the config screen/  Look for the 'Agent Pool' drop-down and select 'Windows Container'.
+* Make sure that 'Pipeline' is selected on the left part of the config screen.
+Look for the 'Agent Pool' drop-down and select 'Windows Container'.

 * Select 'Get Sources' on the left and check through the config.
 This has already been selected in a previous step, so there shouldn't be anything to change here.